antreev-brar/Gencoin-IITkCoin/README.md

-# iitk-coin
+# Gencoin/IITkCoin

 ## Introduction
-IITk-coin is a vision of a pseudo-currency for use in the IITK Campus.
+Gencoin (IITk-coin) is a vision of a pseudo-currency for use in the IITK Campus.

 ---
 ## Endpoints